 Section 1.
-The Selection Committee will be made up of five graduating senior mothers not currently Board members, with the exception of the President, the current President, the immediate Past President, the Club Moderator, and the school Principal, for a total of nine voting members.
+The Selection Committee will be made up of five graduating senior mothers, with preference given to the current Mothers’ Club officers, plus the current Mothers’ Club President, the immediate Past President, the Club Moderator, the Staff Liaison, the school Principal and school President, for a total of eleven voting members.

 Section 2.
-The current Executive Board in cooperation with the past Mothers’ Club President shall appoint five active senior mothers and announce them at the February general meeting.
-These senior mothers will have no sons entering or attending St. Thomas the following year.
+The current Executive Board, in cooperation with the past Mothers’ Club President, shall appoint the Selection Committee and make an announcement at the February general meeting.

 Section 4.
 The Selection Committee will slate one candidate for each of the five officer positions of the Executive Board.